Skip to main content

 Assamese country style sesame chicken Til diya murgir mankho

-There are days when my taste buds ask for something rustic rugged, totally country style something that brings that nostalgic flavor, more precisely brings me to our home kitchen in Assam, my grandma's kitchen my mama's kitchen.
-Yup sesame chicken is in my mind.
-My Assamese taste bud is so amicable with till or sesame seeds, name a festivity, or staple cooking time, it is a desirable ingredient.
-I love in today's new age healthy cooking promotes and incorporates seed-eating especially sesame for numerous health benefits which I luckily grew up eating.
-Once you taste this exotic dish with the rustic and nutty flavor you will try again for sure.
+There are days when my taste buds ask for something rustic, rugged, totally country style, something that brings that nostalgic flavor, more precisely, brings me to our home kitchen in Assam, my grandma's kitchen, my mama's kitchen.
+Yup, sesame chicken is in my mind.
+My Assamese taste buds are so amicable with till or sesame seeds; name a festival or staple cooking time, and it is a desirable ingredient.
+I love that in today's new age, healthy cooking promotes and incorporates seed-eating, especially sesame, for numerous health benefits, which I was fortunate enough to grow up eating.
+Once you taste this exotic dish with its rustic and nutty flavor, you will definitely try it again.
 Today I am sharing my recipe..
 Have you tried Assamese Chicken Curry.

 Ingredients

-1. 2 lb chicken cut into medium size pieces with bone
+1. 2 lb chicken cut into medium-sized pieces with bone

-3. 3 tablespoon mustard oil or olive oil, you can use any other cooking oil too but I love to use thick oil as it enhances the rustic flavor
+3. 3 tablespoons mustard oil or olive oil, you can use any other cooking oil too but I love to use thick oil as it enhances the rustic flavor

 5. 4 pieces of garlic cloves

-6. 10 peppercorn, you can reduce or increase according to your taste
+6. 10 peppercorns, you can reduce or increase according to your taste

 7. 1 tablespoon garam masala